 Flee also youthful lusts: but follow righteousness, faith, charity, peace, with them that call on the Lord out of a pure heart.

 And [that] they may recover themselves out of the snare of the devil, who are taken captive by him at his will.

-being caught alive
+having been caught alive

 For of this sort are they which creep into houses, and lead captive silly women laden with sins, led away with divers lusts,